gitfrosh/maxima/contract/README.md

 # Advanced Sample Hardhat Project

+- create an .env file and paste your wallet PRIVATE_KEY and MUMBAI_URL from Alchemy (see App --> view Key --> http)
+- for testing you can run ``npx hardhat run scripts/run.js``
+- add chain (mumbai, polygon,..) to your wallet
+- add MATIC/ETH to your wallet for gas fees
+- for final deployemt run ``npx hardhat run scripts/deploy.js --network mumbai``

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.

 The project comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
 It also comes with a variety of other tools, preconfigured to work with the project code.